Spectral analysis for nonstationary audio: Numerical results

 \subsection{Application to Doppler estimation}

-After studying the influence of the various parameters, let us now turn to a real life audio example.
-The analyzed sound is a recording (from a fixed location) from a racing car, moving with constant speed.
-The car engine sound is then deformed by the Doppler effect, which results in time warping the sound emitted by the car.
+Finally, we analyze a sound which is a recording (from a fixed location) from a racing car, moving with constant speed.
+The car engine sound is then deformed by the Doppler effect, which results in time warping, as explained below.
 Besides, as the car is moving, the closer the car to the microphone, the larger the amplitude of the recorded sound.
 Thus, our model fits well this signal.

 The wavelet transforms of the original signal and the two estimations of the underlying stationary signal are shown in Fig.~\ref{fig:f1}.
-While the estimation of time warping only corrects the displacement of wavelet coefficients in the time-scale domain, the joint estimation of time warping and amplitude modulation also approximately corrects non-stationary variations of the amplitudes.
+While the estimation of time warping only corrects the displacement of wavelet coefficients in the time-scale domain, the joint estimation of time warping and amplitude modulation also approximately corrects nonstationary variations of the amplitudes.

 The physical relevance of the estimated time warping function can be verified.
 Indeed, denote by $V$ the (constant) speed of the car and by $c$ the sound velocity.
 Fixing the time origin to the time at which the car passes in front of the observer at distance $d$, the time warping function due to Doppler effect can be shown to be